From the perspective of holidaying with young children. Winter sun in Tenerife at Bahia Principle Fantasia review.

 Dreams factory fast food restaurant at the poolside was a nice touch.
 Food was cooked to order between 10-4 and salad and snacks such as ice cream available too free of charge.
 Food was obviously always fresh and it was quite a fast service.
 There was a locked freezer of branded ice creams which was available for a charge.

 The rooms are clean, a great size and very comfortable.
-We were most impressed by our master suite which comprised of a huge bed, another double in an area which could be closed off from the other bed and a travel cot for the little one.
+We were most impressed by our junior suite which comprised of a huge bed, another double in an area which could be closed off from the other bed and a travel cot for the little one.
 The bath was deep, the shower was good and there were two toilets, one with the shower and one close to the door of the room which had a door to keep it separate.
 There was an included minibar, wardrobe and kettle area which were all much appreciated due to our little one still having a night time bottle.
 On every floor of the hotel, there were ‘baby stations’ which were equipped with microwaves and bottle sterilisers, which were a great addition.
 The balcony was also fairly well secured for toddlers too.
 There were two chairs, a table, and a mini washing line.

 There is pool-based entertainment during the day for adults and a kids club for 3-11 years on level 1.
 I was informed that children between ages 3-4 could go if accompanied by an adult, but when we went to the kids club, I was expected to leave and they could call me if my 3 year old wanted to come out, otherwise, he would stay with them until 4 pm.
 He wasn’t happy about staying without me and to be honest, neither was I. We were advised the children could use the kids club between 6-7 on an evening if they wished as parents and children of all ages were permitted to be there – but as this was the earliest evening meal was available, we never took them up on the offer.
 There was a giant chessboard by the poolside and a ‘playground’ which was actually a room with toys and tv in.
 It is advertised to be open between 9 am-2 pm then between 7 pm-9 pm but what we later found was these are the times that it is supervised and by that I mean that you can leave your children in there with a member of the entertainment team whilst you eat without your children.
 The room itself is open anytime if you’re supervising your own children.